dkgitcode/machine_learning_from_scratch/README.md

 # Machine Learning From Scratch
-A series of repos by `dk` to exlplain and implement of an assortment of classic machine learning & statistical concepts.
+A series of repos by `dk` to explain and implement of an assortment of classic machine learning & statistical concepts.

 ### Multi Layer Perceptron from Scratch
 A multi layer perceptron trained on Cencus Income dataset using mini batch gradient descent.